Testing Viability of Benchmark Dark Matter Models for the Galactic Center Excess: Dark matter models for the GCE

 In this work, we update the status of two classes of models that are relatively simple, UV-complete, and were found to meet all requirements when they were first proposed as explanations for the GCE.
 One major class is the secluded dark sector, where the dark sector is coupled to the SM sector through a metastable mediator with a lower mass than the DM candidate \cite{Cline_2014, Martin:2014sxa,hooper_systematic_2020}.
 As a result, secluded models can naturally evade both direct detection and collider production with an extremely small cross section \cite{Pospelov:2007mp}, by reducing the coupling of the mediator to the SM without reducing the annihilation rate of the DM into mediators.
 One such minimal example on which we focus in this paper is \emph{the secluded hypercharge model}, where a dark gauge boson of a U(1)$_\text{D}$ symmetry kinetically mixes with the gauge boson of the SM U(1)$_\text{Y}$ symmetry \cite{hooper_systematic_2020}.
 This model is the simplest UV-complete vector portal and has been well studied in the context of the GCE (e.g.~\cite{Cline_2014,Martin:2014sxa,Escudero:2017yia,hooper_systematic_2020}).

 The other model we consider is a two-Higgs doublet model (2HDM) with an additional pseudoscalar mediator that couples to a fermionic DM candidate (\emph{the 2HDM+$a$ model}).
 The 2HDM+$a$ model is the minimal pseudoscalar portal that survives direct detection at one loop, making it of much interest in explaining the GCE \cite{ipek_renormalizable_2014,hooper_systematic_2020,bauer2018introduction}.
 Further, the 2HDM+$a$ model is UV-complete, with an extended Higgs sector which is a common feature in beyond the Standard Model (BSM) models \cite{Branco:2011iw,Cabrera:2019gaq} and well motivated by supersymmetry \cite{gunion2000higgs,weinberg2000quantum3}.
 It has also been discussed as a possible explanation for tentative hints in favor of a 95 GeV resonance at the LHC (e.g.~\cite{Arcadi:2023smv}).
+A closely related model, where the DM is a pseudo-Nambu-Goldstone boson, has been discussed in the context of the GCE and LHC excesses by Ref.~\cite{Biekotter:2021ovi}.

 In the following sections, we will explain the calculation details of both the secluded hypercharge model and the 2HDM+$a$ model.